Are analysts optimistic about Energy Fuels Inc.'s (AMEX:UUUU) stock? - The Dwinnex

-Energy Fuels Inc. (AMEX: UUUU) closed the day trading at 7.30 up 20.46% from the previous closing price of $6.06.
-In other words, the price has increased by $+1.24 from its previous closing price.
-On the day, 7994241 shares were traded.
-UUUU reached its highest trading level at $7.33 during the session, while it also had its lowest trading level at $6.35.
+Energy Fuels Inc. (AMEX: UUUU) closed the day trading at 7.04 down -3.96% from the previous closing price of $7.33.
+In other words, the price has decreased by $-0.29 from its previous closing price.
+On the day, 3044343 shares were traded.
+UUUU reached its highest trading level at $7.30 during the session, while it also had its lowest trading level at $6.79.

 3 Tiny Stocks Primed to Explode